 Many of you may be aware of Microsoft Money and have used it in the past.
-For those, who’re hearing this name for the very first time, let me know you that it’s a personal finance management software program from Microsoft.
+For those, who are hearing this name for the very first time, let me tell you that it’s a personal finance management software program from Microsoft.
 It has capabilities for viewing bank account balances, creating budgets, and tracking expenses, among other features.
-However, Microsoft Money has been discontinued in year 2009 by the company and they released an alternative named Microsoft Money Plus Sunset in 2010, but it lacks some features that were provided by former version.
+However, Microsoft Money has been discontinued in the year 2009 by the company and they released an alternative named Microsoft Money Plus Sunset in 2010, but it lacks some features that were provided by the former version.

 Money requires Internet Explorer 6 to function properly.
 Please reinstall Internet Explorer 6 so these components can be added.

 So how do you make this software working with Windows 10?
-Well, if you follow the answer of this Microsoft Community thread, you can make this program work on the new OS.
+Well, to make this program work on the new OS.
 Here is what you need to do: